For a project manager, a bad week might go something like this:

 - Develop Project Team

-Perhaps the most likely risk during project execution is inadvertent data leakage via one of the myriad of communication channels PMs utilize everyday: email, phone, VOIP, IM, numerous options for document sharing including cloud collaboration, and the newest threat to information security, social media.
-The ideal defense against inadvertent data leakage is a project team that is aware of the risk and uses secure information systems intelligently.
+Perhaps the most likely risk during project execution is inadvertent data leakage via one of the myriads of communication channels PMs utilize every day: email, phone, VOIP, IM, numerous options for document sharing including cloud collaboration, and the newest threat to information security, social media.
+The ideal defence against inadvertent data leakage is a project team that is aware of the risk and uses secure information systems intelligently.
 To achieve that, security training may be needed.
 A review of the communications plan at a team kickoff meeting can set expectations.
 Periodic reviews of the plan will remind team members of their critical role in project security.

 - Plan Risk Management